Web-Feet/coasterdocs/blocks.md

 As you can see, the attribute name is followed by the attribute value, for example `'class' => 'my_class'` would add the 'my_class' class to the block.

-It is possible to make changes to a block type through the use of [different views](#).
+If you wish to add an options parameter to a block that doesn't support it by default you can create a default view. strings It is possible to make changes to a block type through the use of [different views](#).

 ##Block types